confluentinc/learn-kafka-courses/kafka-streams/README.md

 #### Processor API

+It's recommended to watch the [Processor API](https://developer.confluent.io/learn-kafka/kafka-streams/processor-api/) and [Hands On: Processor API](https://developer.confluent.io/learn-kafka/kafka-streams/hands-on-processor-api/) videos before moving on to the exercises.

 This exercise covers working with the Processor API.
 The application creates an aggregation but uses a punctuation every 30 seconds
 (stream-time) to emit records.
 The results should look like this:
 ```text